Orwell Astronomical Society (Ipswich)

 Theme: the Moon and winter constellations.

 The 2018 Open Weekend, Friday-Saturday, 19-20 October, marked a welcome return of the event after a break of three years.
 The sky on Friday night was clear and transparent and we showed visitors the Moon, Mars, globular cluster M13, multiple star Almach, Cassiopeia, the Pleiades and other celestial objects.
-On Saturday night, there was dense cloud all evening, but visitors were nevertheless able to glimpse the Moon and Mars during occasional small breaks in the cloud.
-Three visitors joined OASI and many expressed an interest in attending the next meeting of OASI@Newbourne to find out more about the Society with a view to joining.
+On Saturday night, there was dense cloud all evening, but visitors were nevertheless able to glimpse the Moon and Mars during occasional breaks in the cloud.
+Three visitors joined OASI and many expressed an interest in attending our next meeting at Newbourne to find out more about the Society with a view to joining.

 James Appleton